kubernetes/minikube/site/content/en/docs/tutorials/setup_minikube_in_github_actions.md

 The above example workflow yaml, will do the following steps on each coming PR:

-1. Checks out the the source code
+1. Checks out the source code
 2. Installs & starts minikube
 3. Tries out the cluster just by running `kubectl` command
 4. Build the docker image using minikube's [docker-env]({{< ref "/docs/commands/docker-env.md" >}}) feature